adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 - provably optimal *allocative efficiency*
 - removes *market power* and *imperfect information*
 - **only values things financially**
-- would be a disaster
+- would be a disaster if used unmodified

 </v-clicks>